-Management's Response: The District will complete a written bank reconciliation each month, and the reconciliations will be reviewed by a the president of the Board as indicated by initials and a date of review.
+Management's Response: The District will insure reconciliations will be reviewed by a Board member as indicated by initials and a date of review.

 Collections

 4. Obtain a listing of deposit sites for the fiscal period where deposits for cash/checks/money orders (cash) are prepared and management's representation that the listing is complete.
 Randomly select 5 deposit sites (or all deposit sites if less than 5).